prathik/rest-test/README.md

 with the pull request and if it is not present then the pull request is marked as invalid.
 If tests are present against a pull request then it is marked as good.

-# How to create a pull request?
+# How to create a test?

 ```shell
 curl -X POST \